cjdbarlow/Part-One/bispectral-index.md

 * **Compressed Spectral Array**
  * The signal over a short period (e.g. 5-10 seconds) of EEG recordings are analysed together
  Each period is known as an epoch.
- * A fourier transformation is performed
+ * A Fourier transformation is performed
  This breaks the EEG signal down into the sine waves used to produce it.
  * A histogram of each frequency is plotted
  * As anaesthesia deepens, lower frequencies begin to dominate